apache/incubator-devlake-website/docs/Metrics/PRDeployTime.md

 <b>SQL Queries</b>

 The following SQL shows how to find the `deploy time` of a specific PR.
-DevLake pre-calculates the metric and stores it in table.pull_requests.
+DevLake pre-calculates the metric and stores it in table.project_pr_metrics.

 ```
 SELECT
-  deploy_timespan/60 as 'PR Deploy Time(h)'
+  pr_deploy_time/60 as 'PR Deploy Time(h)'
 FROM
-  pull_requests
+  project_pr_metrics
 ```